mendickxiao/slamscan/README.md

    * Make sure that the `lambda_exec` IAM role has `read` permissions on these files.
    * Add the URIs to the files to your configuration under `db-files`
-1. You'll need to copy the `clamscan` binary in `/var/task/bin/clamscan` to the `bin` directory in this project
+1. You'll need to copy the `clamscan` binary in `/var/task/bin/clamscan` to the `bin` directory in this project cp /var/task/bin/clamscan bin/

 1. You'll need to copy the `lib64` libraries in `/var/task/lib64` to the `lib64` directory in this project
+#copy all files from /var/task/lib64/ to the lib64 directory
+cp -r /var/task/lib64/* lib64/

 ### Set up your AWS Infrastructure
 1. S3 Bucket with files to scan